vincentnam/docker_datalake/README.md

     - Create automatically the job for new data format and the output format
         - Allow us to integrate every kind of data without human action
 - [ ] Ensure that input into Swift and MongoDB is an atomic operation (and if one fail, the other fail)
-    - How ? : Create triggers in MongoDB and Swift to check input request response ?
+    - How ? : May not be possible
+    - [ ] Solution : Set up a mechanism that check if data are well stored
-- [ ] Handle the input of same data (redondant data)
+- [x] Handle the input of same data (redundant data)
+    - [x] Done natively in Swift : all datas are stored even if they already are in the database
+    - [ ] Set up a mechanism to handle redundant datas